kytk/lin4neuro-xenial/README.md

 Choose 1 or 2 depending on your language.

-Then XFCE4.10 is installed and updated to XFCE4.12.
+Then XFCE4.12 is installed.
 Upon installation, the system automatically reboots.

 ## Customization of UI